cloudflare/cloudflare-docs/content/waf/rate-limiting-rules/_index.md

 ## Availability

-Rate Limiting Rules are available to Enterprise customers on the Core or Advanced plan.
+Rate limiting rules are available to Enterprise customers on the Core or Advanced plan.
 The available features depend on the exact plan:

 {{<table-wrap>}}